distray/FlareCube/README.md

 # FlareCube
-FlareCube | Fully optimized, Cloud-based Server Hosting.
+FlareCube | The official FlareCube Network developer-interface and repos.